Modern Kintsugi

 How much do the materials cost?

-Expect to spend $30-50 for your complete starter kit.
-This includes everything: epoxy resin, gold powder, brushes, mixing tools, sealant.
+Under $30 for your complete starter kit.
+This includes everything: food-safe epoxy, gold powder, brushes, mixing tools.
 These materials will last for 10+ repairs.
 We provide exact shopping links so you don't waste money on the wrong supplies.

 Are we using traditional urushi lacquer?

 No. Traditional urushi lacquer costs $200+, can cause severe allergic reactions, and requires extensive safety equipment.
-We use modern, food-safe epoxy alternatives that cost $30-50 and work beautifully.
+We use modern, food-safe epoxy alternatives that cost under $30 and work beautifully.
 You get the same golden result without the expense or health risks.
 The technique and wabi-sabi philosophy remain authentic.
-If you are not allergic, the same technique applies and you can use it.

 Is this culturally appropriate for me to learn?

 Yes.
-My mother believes strongly that kintsugi should be shared, not gatekept.
 This is a craft meant to repair and create beauty - it doesn't belong only to Japan.
-She's been teaching international students for 30 years.
+Japanese artisans have been teaching international students for decades.
 The only requirement is that you approach it with respect for the philosophy behind it.
 If you're worried about this, that respect is already there.

 Will the repair actually be strong enough to use the piece again?

 Yes, absolutely.
 The epoxy adhesives we use are incredibly strong - stronger than the original ceramic in many cases.
 Your repaired pieces will be fully functional and dishwasher-safe (after proper sealing, which we teach in Module 5).
-My mother has repaired teacups that have been used daily for 20+ years.
+These repairs last for decades with normal use.

 How long does a repair take?